This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Breakfast bars are super yummy and a lot of kids love them, but they’re typically crammed with sugar.
-You can make your own though – this way they’re much healthier, plus can be tailored to your children’s favourite flavours.
+You can make your own though – this way they’re much healthier, plus can be tailored to your children’s favorite flavors.

 Eggs are a perfect breakfast food, with high levels of protein and healthy fats.
 They’ll keep kids full for ages, plus they’re really yummy and super versatile.

-Scrambled eggs are a winner, and omelettes are another great egg recipe to make.
-If you don’t fancy cooking then you can also make omelettes in advance.
+Scrambled eggs are a winner, and omelets are another great egg recipe to make.
+If you don’t fancy cooking then you can also make omelets in advance.
 Instead of frying the mixture, stir in any toppings and bake in the oven in separate cake cases.
 You can then freeze and reheat them as and when required.

 Super Healthy Smoothies

 Finally, smoothies are wonderful breakfast alternatives to cereal (especially in the summer).
-Lots of kids love smoothies because they’re really colourful, plus you can hide lots of healthy things in them.
+Lots of kids love smoothies because they’re really colorful, plus you can hide lots of healthy things in them.

 This PB and banana smoothie is a great kid-friendly recipe and can also be made with almond butter.
-Or, if your children prefer something more colourful, then you can make beautiful smoothie bowls for them using this guide.
+Or, if your children prefer something more colorful, then you can make beautiful smoothie bowls.

 What are your favorite breakfast alternatives to cereal?
 Share your ideas below, and don’t forget to like and pin if you enjoyed this post!